 The results of subsidiaries acquired or disposed of during the year are included in the consolidated statement of comprehensive income from the date the Company gains control until the date when the Company ceases to control the subsidiary.
 All intra-group transactions, balances, income and expenses are eliminated on consolidation.
-The Company has taken the exemption for the presentation of a Company only statement of profit and loss and other comprehensive income provided under s408 of the Companies Act.
+The Company has taken the exemption for the presentation of a Company only statement of profit and loss and other comprehensive income provided under Companies (Jersey) Law, 1991.